lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 * write a palindrome() method
 * write a longestPalindrome() method
+  * uncomment the stub and associated doctests in the exercise module to begin
+  * remove the skip annotation from the unit tests in `test/`

 ### Wrap-up

-* check their work in to the branch `git add . && git commit -m "exercise finished"`
+* check their work in to the branch `git commit -m "exercise finished" .`
 * push the branch to upstream `git push`
 * you might like to `make lint` to see what flake8 thinks